(The following is largely excerpted, with edits, from the GLAAD Media Reference Guide. Many additional terms are defined and described there.)

 An adjective used by people who experience their gender identity and/or gender expression as falling outside the two (i.e. binary) categories of man and woman.
 Many non-binary people also call themselves transgender and consider themselves part of the transgender community.
 Others do not.

-An adjective used by some people, particularly younger people, whose sexual orientation is not exclusively heterosexual.
+An adjective used by some LGBTQ people to describe themselves and/or community.
 Typically, for those who identify as queer, the terms lesbian, gay, and bisexual are perceived to be too limiting and/or requiring them to label themselves.
 Once considered a pejorative term, queer has been reclaimed by some LGBTQ people to describe themselves.
 However, it is not a universally accepted term even within the LGBTQ community.

 This is about who a person is attracted to.
 This is a person’s enduring physical, romantic, and/or emotional attraction to another person.